InftyAI/.github/profile/README.md

 # Hey, this is InftyAI 🪂

-InftyAI is a non-profit organization focused on building AI infrastructures, like LLM inference, distributed cache system, AI Agent etc.. **We 💙 Open Source**.
+InftyAI is a non-profit organization focused on building AI infrastructure, including model training & inference, agentic systems and cloud platforms. **We 💙 Open Source**.

-**All kinds of contributions** are welcomed to the community, like PR, Issue, Idea, Documentation and more.
+**All kinds of contributions** are welcomed to the community, like PRs, issues, new ideas, documentations and more.

 If you have made **multiple contributions** to the community or projects, enough to demonstrate an ongoing and long-term commitment to the community, please [Open an issue](https://github.com/InftyAI/community/issues/new?assignees=&labels=kind%2Fdocumentation&projects=&template=membership.yaml&title=REQUEST%3A+New+membership+for+%3Cyour-GH-handle%3E) against the _InftyAI/community_ repo to join us.